acend/kubernetes-basics-training/content/en/docs/02/_index.md

 ---
 title: "2.
-Install the Kubernetes CLI"
+Install the CLI"
 weight: 2
 sectionnumber: 2
 ---

-In this lab, we will install and configure the `kubectl` client to be able to practice further tasks in the labs that follow.
+In this lab, we will install and configure the `{{% param cliToolName %}}` client to be able to practice further tasks in the labs that follow.

 ## Command-line interface

-The `kubectl` command is the primary command-line tool to control one or several Kubernetes clusters.
+The `{{% param cliToolName %}}` command is the primary command-line tool to work with one or several {{% param distroName %}} clusters.

 As the client is written in Go, you can run the single binary on the following operating systems: